 Disc Injuries – Herniated, Ruptured, Prolapsed, Bulging, Slipped, Protrusion

 These terms describe various stages of disc displacement – the breakdown of the outer fibers of the disc and the squeezing of the nucleus through the weakened layers.

 The initial stage of disc displacement is the weakening of the annulus fibrosis (fibrous outer layers of the disc) through years of poor posture.
 Once the annulus begins to give way, a bulge forms as the nucleus is pushed partway through the weakened fibers.
 Finally, the disc wall may tear, or rupture, allowing material from the nucleus to escape.

 It may be difficult to determine whether a disc has actually ruptured or is simply bulging.
 To add to the confusion, terms such as “herniated disc” often are used to refer to either stage.

 Ruptured or not, a bulging disc can put pressure on the adjacent nerve root, causing pain.
 Conversely, a ruptured disc may remain symptom-free if it is not pressing on a nerve.

 This is the colloquial term for pain caused by pressure on the spinal cord or on a nerve root as it exits the spinal canal.
-This pressure may be caused by a bulging or herniated disc, or a narrowing of the spinal canal due to growth of extra bone (stenosis).
+This pressure may be caused by a bulging or herniated disc or a narrowing of the spinal canal due to the growth of extra bone (stenosis).
 In cases of spondylolisthesis, a defective or cracked vertebra slips forward and may irritate the nerve root.
 Sciatica is the most common example of a pinched nerve.